banadiga/youtube-editors-xtd/README.md

 * Install downloaded plugin.

-## How to build plugin and install
+## How to build the plugin and install

 * Clone a copy of the main youtube-editors-xtd git repo by running:
 ```bash